Regeneration (biology): Humans

 The regrowth of lost tissues or organs in the human body is being researched.
 Some tissues such as skin regrow quite readily; others have been thought to have little or no capacity for regeneration, but ongoing research suggests that there is some hope for a variety of tissues and organs.
 Human organs that have been regenerated include the bladder, vagina and the penis.

 As are all metazoans, humans are capable of physiological regeneration (i.e. the replacement of cells during homeostatic maintenance that does not necessitate injury).
 For example, the regeneration of red blood cells via erythropoiesis occurs through the maturation of erythrocytes from hematopoietic stem cells in the bone marrow, their subsequent circulation for around 90 days in the blood stream, and their eventual cell-death in the spleen.
 Another example of physiological regeneration is the sloughing and rebuilding of a functional endometrium during each menstrual cycle in females in response to varying levels of circulating estrogen and progesterone.

 However, humans are limited in their capacity for reparative regeneration, which occurs in response to injury.
-One of the most studied regenerative responses in humans is the hypertrophy of the liver following liver injury.
+One of the most studied regenerative responses in humans is the hyperplasia of the liver following liver injury.
 For example, the original mass of the liver is re-established in direct proportion to the amount of liver removed following partial hepatectomy, which indicates that signals from the body regulate liver mass precisely, both positively and negatively, until the desired mass is reached.
-This response is considered cellular regeneration (a form of compensatory hypertrophy) where the function and mass of the liver is regenerated through the proliferation of existing mature hepatic cells (mainly hepatocytes), but the exact morphology of the liver is not regained.
+This response is considered cellular regeneration (a form of compensatory hyperplasia) where the function and mass of the liver is regenerated through the proliferation of existing mature hepatic cells (mainly hepatocytes), but the exact morphology of the liver is not regained.
 This process is driven by growth factor and cytokine regulated pathways.
 The normal sequence of inflammation and regeneration does not function accurately in cancer.
 Specifically, cytokine stimulation of cells leads to expression of genes that change cellular functions and suppress the immune response.

 Adult neurogenesis is also a form of cellular regeneration.
 For example, hippocampal neuron renewal occurs in normal adult humans at an annual turnover rate of 1.75% of neurons.
 Cardiac myocyte renewal has been found to occur in normal adult humans, and at a higher rate in adults following acute heart injury such as infarction.
 Even in adult myocardium following infarction, proliferation is only found in around 1% of myocytes around the area of injury, which is not enough to restore function of cardiac muscle.
 However, this may be an important target for regenerative medicine as it implies that regeneration of cardiomyocytes, and consequently of myocardium, can be induced.

-Another example of reparative regeneration in humans is fingertip regeneration, which occurs after phalange amputation distal to the nail bed (especially in children) and rib regeneration, which occurs following osteotomy for scoliosis treatment (though usually regeneration is only partial and may take up to one year).
+Another example of reparative regeneration in humans is fingertip regeneration, which occurs after phalanx amputation distal to the nail bed (especially in children) and rib regeneration, which occurs following osteotomy for scoliosis treatment (though usually regeneration is only partial and may take up to one year).

 Yet another example of regeneration in humans is vas deferens regeneration, which occurs after a vasectomy and which results in vasectomy failure.